ashudevcodes/Steam-Game-Recommendation-System/README.md

 1. Clone the repository: `git clone https://github.com/Ashishprasa/Steam-Game-Recommendation-System.git`
 2. Install dependencies: `pip install -r requirements.txt`
-3. Afte all the installation go to clone repo terminal and run `streamlit run app.py`
+3. After completing the installation, navigate to the cloned repository in the terminal and execute `streamlit run app.py`
+4. If you try the Web app without cloning, I will simply add the HuggingFace Space under the 'About' section

 ## Usage